My Home and Alphabet Group ‘GMUBH’

 Content – you, he, she, they, please, look, stop, jump

-Preparation of Activity: The teacher must take 8 medium-sized boxes and stick one sight-word on each of the boxes.
+Preparation of Activity: The teacher must take 8 medium-sized boxes and stick one sight word on each of the boxes.

 Materials Required:

-- 8 medium-sized boxes,
+- Eight medium-sized boxes,

 - Paper cards with sight-words written clearly, in bold letters.